-If you are required to file Form IL-1041 and you are the owner of a business, you should register by calling our Central Registration Division at 217 785-3707, and they will either send you the correct form to complete or assist you by telephone.
+If you are required to file Form IL-1041, you should register by calling our Central Registration Division at 217 785-3707.
+You may be able to register electronically.
+Visit our Web site at www.lLtax.com for more information.

-Registering with the Illinois Department of Revenue (IDOR) prior to filing your return ensures that your tax returns are accurately processed and that you receive the appropriate forms.
+Registering with the Illinois Department of Revenue (IDOR), prior to filing your return ensures that your tax returns are accurately processed.

-Your identification numbers as an Illinois business taxpayer are your federal employer identification number (FEIN) and your Illinois business tax (IBT) number.
+Your identification numbers as an Illinois business taxpayer are your federal employer identification number (FEIN) and your Illinois business tax (IBT) number, if one has been assigned.